Kellett School: Academic

-In the 2021-2022 A Levels, 7% achieved four A*, 17% achieved three A*, and a further 22% were awarded with four A-A*, and 67% of students taking IGCSE scored A-A*, and in 2021, 55% of students achieved an A* on their A Levels.
+In the 2022-23 cycle 80.5% of GCSEs attained were at A*-A and 99.8% at A*-C, 37 students (44%) received 8 or more A*s.
+In A-Levels, 48.6% were at A*-A and 94% at A*-C with 22 students (30%) achieving 3 or more A*-A grades (excluding EPQ).

 Operations

 As of 2012 the school emphasised that its teachers need to have information technology skills.

 In 2000 the class sizes went up to 23 students, around 10 below sizes of English Schools Foundation schools.

-Campuses and Facilities
+Campuses and facilities

 Kellet has campuses in Pok Fu Lam (primary) and Kowloon Bay (primary and secondary).
 There was a temporary campus in Shau Kei Wan which served as the secondary school campus, but the secondary division was moved to Kowloon Bay in 2013.

-The Pok Fu Lam premises includes a large multi-use auditorium, a gymnasium, library, a fully equipped science lab, dance and drama studio, ICT suite, language lab, SEN learning support base, music rooms, art studio and a children’s bookshop.
-The “covered area” provides a large indoor space for the Reception and Year 1 children.
+The Pok Fu Lam premises includes a large multi-use auditorium, a gymnasium, library, a fully equipped science lab, dance and drama studio, ICT suite, language lab, SEN learning support base, music rooms, art studio and a children's bookshop.
+The "covered area" provides a large indoor space for the Reception and Year 1 children.
 Outside there is an Astroturf playground, adventure playground and garden and vegetable patch.

 The Kowloon Bay campus welcomed its first cohort of Prep and Senior students in September 2013.
 The campus design was done by the P&T Group and won awards in 2016 including the International Property Awards title 'Best Public Service Architecture (Asia Pacific)' and the Asia Pacific Property Awards title as 'Best Public Service Architecture'.
 The facilities included in the 45,000sqm footprint include a fully operational theatre, a CrossFit gym, swimming pool and Sky Pitch.
 The Kowloon Bay campus has a swimming pool with six lanes that is located inside.
 It also has an auditorium and facilities for art and drama classes.
 Gardens were installed in the outside of the campus.